ESCRS Winter Meeting 2023 abstract submission is now closed. Thank you for your submissions.

 PRIZES WILL BE AWARDED TO THE BEST CATARACT AND REFRACTIVE POSTER PRESENTATIONS OF THE MEETING.

-- A number of bursaries will be awarded to ESCRS trainee members who have a free paper or poster accepted for presentation at the Virtual Winter Meeting.
+- A number of bursaries will be awarded to ESCRS trainee members who have a Free Paper or E-Poster accepted for presentation at the Winter Meeting.

 - Recipients will receive complimentary meeting registration.